 In small home gardens near the ocean, you'll usually see clumps of beach grasses growing.
 They're suitable for very sandy soils and block strong winds.

 Roses tend to grow very well on Cape Cod, and many properties feature climbing roses to create an inviting cottage garden look and to make maximum use of space.
 Bigger robust rugosa roses are often seen growing closer to the beach and are known as beach roses by the locals.

 Clematis vines are another way to create vertical color and interest, and their need for sun on their foliage but shade on their roots makes them a good choice for narrow Cape Cod spaces.

 Making the Most of Small Spaces

-Using found or salvaged materials is also a good way to utilize a small space: old pieces of iron fencing or driftwood can be fashioned into great trellis supports for roses, clematis or beans.
-This aesthetic is very much part of the thrifty New Englander look one sees in the Northeast, where reusing and recycling garden materials is common.
+Using reclaimed or salvaged materials is also an environmentally-aware way to decorate a small space: old pieces of iron fencing or driftwood can be fashioned into great trellis supports for roses, clematis or beans.
+This aesthetic is very much part of the thrifty New Englander gardener, where reusing and recycling garden materials is common.
 Though some parts of the Cape are seen as somewhat exclusive these days, the simple, creative gardens echo the region's humble beginnings.